-While wrinkle treatments can improve the skin’s appearance, the best way to avoid wrinkles is to protect your skin from the sun.
-Limit the time you spend outside when it’s sunny out, wear protective clothing like a hat and long sleeves, and apply a sunscreen with an SPF of at least 30 when you’re outside.
+While wrinkle treatments can improve your skin’s appearance, the best way to avoid wrinkles is to protect your skin from the sun.
+Limit the time you spend outside when it’s sunny out, wear protective clothing, like a hat and long sleeves, and apply a daily sunscreen with an SPF of at least 30.

 Lifestyle choices also affect your skin’s appearance.
-Apply moisturizer to your skin regularly to help keep it hydrated and looking it’s best.
+Apply moisturizer to your skin regularly to help keep it hydrated.
 Avoid smoking, which can dry and wrinkle your skin.
-Stick to a healthy diet rich in fresh fruits and vegetables and low in processed foods to reduce your risk of wrinkles.
+Stick to a balanced diet rich in fresh fruits and vegetables and low in processed foods.

-Wrinkles may be a natural part of the aging process, but there are many things you can do to prevent them and reduce their appearance.
+Wrinkles may be a natural part of the aging process, but there are many ways to prevent them and reduce their appearance.
 You may want to try some home wrinkle remedies before heading to a doctor.

 Erica Cirino is a writer, artist and researcher who works globally.
 While on assignments in places as far-off as the South Pacific Ocean and the Arctic Circle, she covers science stories that often meet at the intersection of human and wildlife health, and environmental conservation.
 In particular, Erica is highly focused on uncovering the depths and health effects of the global plastic pollution crisis.